 The Company had adopted the new and revised Malaysian Financial Reporting Standards ("MFRSs") and IC Interpretations that become mandatory for the current financial year.
-The adoption of these new and revised MFRSs and IC Interpretations does not result in significant changes in accounting policies of the Company other than as follows:
+The adoption of these new and revised MFRSs and IC Interpretations does not result in significant changes in accounting policies of the Company.